JamesGomatos/FSBU/README.md

 download docker desktop from this url: https://www.docker.com/products/docker-desktop

-## Step: 2 Creating a new directory or folder where you want the files to be downloaded:
+## Step 2: Creating a new directory or folder where you want the files to be downloaded:
 Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
 ### Example: `cd C/Users/Jagoma/Desktop/FSBU`
 This above command is just an example and will not work for you.
 Call me if you need help and I can walk you through working the command prompt.

-## cloning the repo
+## Step 3: cloning the repo
 using the command shown below should automatically download the files into the directory you created:
 ### Run this command: `git clone https://github.com/JamesGomatos/FSBU.git`

-## Step 3: Build and run dockerfile
+## Step 4: Build and run dockerfile
 You should now see the project was downloaded into the folder you created.
 Use the `cd` command in your command prompt to change into the directory that was created.

 ### Run this command: `docker build . `
 In the command line you should see the following output: Successfully built <container-id>